On a conjecture of Meeks, P\'erez and Ros: The counterexample

-However, the previous proposition shows that $S$ does not admit simple closed geodesics in its regular part.
-On the other hand, as we mentioned in the last section closed manifolds with the geometries of $\nil$ and $\psl$, do not contain \emph{horizontal} surfaces.
+However, by Proposition \ref{geod}, $S$ does not admit simple closed geodesics in its regular part.
+On the other hand, as we mentioned in the Section \ref{SFS}, closed manifolds with the geometries of $\nil$ and $\psl$ do not contain horizontal surfaces.
 So, in any case we obtain a contradiction.

-Finally, if $\si$ is one-sided we can pass to a double covering $\tilde{M}$ of $M$ so that the lift $\tilde\si$ of $\si$ is a connected closed two-sided minimal surface (see proposition $3.7$ in \cite{Z}), which is stable by the hypothesis.
-The manifold $\tilde{M}$ is also a Seifert Fibered space, endowed with the geometric metric $\tilde{h} = \Pi^{*}h$, so again by lemma \ref{PR}, $\tilde\si$ is either \emph{vertical} or \emph{horizontal}, thus this also holds for $\si$, and the contradiction follows as before.
+Finally, if $\si$ is one-sided we can pass to a double covering $F: \widetilde{M} \to M$ so that the lift $\widetilde\si$ of $\si$ to $\widetilde{M}$ is a connected closed embedded two-sided minimal surface (see ~\cite[Proposition 3.7]{Z}), which is stable by hypothesis.
+The manifold $\widetilde{M}$ is also a Seifert Fibered space, endowed with the geometric metric $\widetilde{h} = F^{*}h$, so again by Lemma \ref{PR}, $\widetilde\si$ is either vertical or horizontal, thus this also holds for $\si$, and the contradiction follows as before. \end{proof}